akshayvadher/leap-years-tdd/README.md

 1. Start by reading req, and start with first
 2. Create test case for that.
-3. Since there is no class to execute the logic, create class and empty method for execution
+3. Since there is no class to execute the logic, create class and empty method for execution.
+Make the project compile even if the test case fails as there is no logic written